 Technology and its Effect on Business and World Economies

+This course analyzes economic effects of advances in technology, incentives, and innovation.
 Economics confronts these questions by looking at how individuals and firms make decisions to allocate their limited resources.
-The instructor will provide students with an introduction to the concepts of economics in a global world including supply and demand, rational individual and business decisions, the role of government and demographics.
+The instructor will provide students with an introduction to the concepts of economics in a global world, including supply and demand, rational individual and business decisions, the role of government, and demographics.
+Students will explore questions such as: What will be the effects of continuous advances in innovation, inventions, and globalization?
+How do technological changes affect economic growth and development?
+How do economic factors and development affect technology?
+Will advancing technology make society as a whole more wealthy?
+More powerful?
+What government policies might make sense as technology continues to advance?
 Theoretical material given during lecture sessions will be supplemented by discussion sections and group work.

 Students will engage with the instructor and one another in problem solving and project work.
 Each student or team of students will choose a topic to analyze in further detail and present as a final project.
-Examples of projects include: How will innovation in China affect other countries?
-What will be the economic impact of a particular future technology, e.g., nanotechnology, food-related innovations, genetics, robotics, artificial intelligence or information?
+Examples of recent projects include: How will innovation in China affect other countries?
+What will be the economic impact of a particular future technology, e.g., electric vehicles, non-fossil-fuel energy generation, food-related innovations, genetics, robotics, artificial intelligence or information?
 What are the implications of advanced automation technology in a country like India?
-Students are encouraged to bring their own laptop computers, iPads, or other electronic devices; however, these are not required.

 The course does not require any prior training in economics, but does require some basic training in mathematics, particularly in understanding graphs.
+Students are encouraged to bring their own laptop computers or other electronic devices; however, these are not required.